 </ul>

-Through this method, even if you add or modify custom fields in the background, the front-end template does not need to be changed and can automatically adapt and display the latest parameter list.
-If you only want to display specific named fields or exclude certain fields, you can also inforWithin loop usageifcondition judgment.
+In this way, even if you add or modify custom fields in the background, the front-end template does not need to be changed and can automatically adapt and display the latest parameter list.
+If you only want to display specific named fields, or exclude certain fields, you can also inforUsing inside the loopifConditional judgment.

 3. Display the summary information of custom fields on the list page

-In the article list, product list, and other pages, we often need to display the summary information of custom fields.
-For example, displaying a brief description or promotional tags of products in the product list.
+On article lists, product lists, and other pages, we often need to display summaries of custom field information.
+For example, on product lists, brief descriptions or promotional tags of products are displayed.

-When usingarchiveListLabel gets a list of documents, where the loop variable (usuallyitem) also includes each document's custom fields.
+When usingarchiveListLabel gets the document list when, the loop variable (usuallyitem) also includes the custom fields of each document.
 You can access them directly using the dot operator:

 {% for item in archives %}